 Once again, the 6.5 Creedmoor is the most widely available and multiple companies produce good semi-automatic as well as bolt-action rifles chambered in that cartridge.
 On the other hand, only a few companies make firearms chambered in 6.5 Grendel, though the selection is slowly improving.

 The proprietary nature of the 6.5 Grendel also really hurt rifle development for a long time, as did the fact that the unique rim diameter of cartridge required shooters to get a new bolt face and magazine in addition to a new barrel.
 On the other hand, converting a rifle from .308 Winchester to 6.5 Creedmoor is a much simpler process and many companies have rapidly introduced new lines of 6.5 Creedmoor rifles by simply modifying existing .308 Winchester models.

 Alexander Arms developed the first rifles in 6.5 Grendel and continues to do so.
 Since then, Wilson Combat and a couple of other companies have started producing modern sporting rifles chambered in the cartridge.
 It’s also possible to purchase a 6.5 Grendel upper receiver and convert an existing AR-15 to shoot the Grendel.

-While there are several semi-auto rifles chambered in 6.5 Creedmoor like the Ruger Precision Rifle, the Savage MSR 10, and the Seekins Precision SP10, there are even more bolt guns available in the cartridge like the Ruger American, FTW Hunter, Hawkeye Long Range Target, and Number 1 Rifles, the Remington Model 700, the Browning X-Bolt, the Nosler M48, the Weatherby Vanguard, and the Winchester Model 70.
+While there are several semi-auto rifles chambered in 6.5 Creedmoor like the Savage MSR 10, and the Seekins Precision SP10, there are even more bolt guns available in the cartridge like the Ruger American, FTW Hunter, Hawkeye Long Range Target, Ruger Precision Rifle, and Number 1 Rifles, the Remington Model 700, the Browning X-Bolt, the Nosler M48, the Weatherby Vanguard, and the Winchester Model 70.